ludetc/lforms-converter/README.md

     bower install lforms-converter

 ## Usage
-The follow example assumes you have also installed [LForms](https://github.com/lhncbc/lforms).
+The following example assumes you have also installed [LForms](https://github.com/lhncbc/lforms).

 ```JavaScript